Notice from the Board of Directors

 {Please note that temple services and activities listed are subject to governmental directives for public health.}

-We are grateful for your DANA donations so this temple may continue to serve as your DOJO (place to learn); Kaneohe Higashi Hongwanji, 45-520 Keaahala Road, Kaneohe, HI 96744
+We are grateful for your DANA donations so this temple may continue to serve as your DOJO (place to learn).
+Remember, we request your suggestions on areas you find of interest.
+Kaneohe Higashi Hongwanji, 45-520 Keaahala Road, Kaneohe, HI 96744

 Water lilly